Samantha Tan: Racing career

 The following year, Tan moved up to GT3 cars, participating in the GT3 class in 2022 GT World Challenge America alongside Wittmer.
-Harry Gottsacker joined the pair for the 2022 Indianapolis 8 Hours, where the team finished the race in 10th overall as the only Silver entry.
-She also made her first appearance at the Spa 24 Hours endurance race in the 2022 edition of the event racing with Wittmer, Gottsacker, and Maxime Oosten, finishing 36th overall and 9th in class.
+Harry Gottsacker joined the pair for the 2022 Indianapolis 8 Hours, where the team finished the race in tenth overall as the only Silver entry.
+She also made her first appearance at the Spa 24 Hours endurance race in the 2022 edition of the event racing with Wittmer, Gottsacker, and Maxime Oosten, finishing 36th overall and ninth in class.
 For 2023, Tan participated in both the 2023 GT World Challenge America and the 2023 GT World Challenge Europe series.

+Tan continued with the 2024 GT World Challenge America, sharing a car with Neil Verhagen.
+During the same season, Tan secured a class win in the Nürburgring Langstrecken Serie and made a GT4 European Series appearance at Spa-Francorchamps.

+In 2025, Tan debuted at the Circuit de La Sarthe, finishing sixth and fourth in her first Road To Le Mans appearances in the Le Mans Cup.
+She also celebrated a class podium finish on her first Nürburgring 24 Hours.
+She also competed in the 2025 IMSA VP Racing SportsCar Challenge, winning the GTDX Bronze category and securing several overall GTDX podiums in BMW GT3 machinery.

+In December 2025, Tan announced her entry into the 2026 Michelin Pilot Challenge in a partnership between ST Racing and Random Vandals.
+She will be joined by factory driver Bill Auberlen in the #38 BMW M4 GT4 Evo.

 Personal life

 Tan was born in Toronto, Ontario, Canada to a Malaysian mother and a Filipino father, Kenneth Tan.
 Her mother studies at the University of Chicago, and her father Kenneth is a businessman, team principal, and co-owner alongside Samantha, of Samantha Tan Racing.
 She also has a brother, Kevin, who is pursuing a career in STEM.
 While racing in the National Auto Sport Association, Samantha Tan also studied at and has since graduated from UC Irvine with an economics degree.